rolandmueller/bigdata/fastapi.md

 Select the app name and follow instructions.

 Once deployed:
+* add in the App Configuration in CapRover https://caprover.com/docs/app-configuration.html#app-config as the environment variable  `API_TOKEN` and as the value your secrete token (e.g. `DEMO`).
+Save and update
 * Visit https://iris.yourdomain.com/predict and test it in Insomnia

 Check the documentation: https://iris.yourdomain.com/docs